Communications in Iran: Consumer electronics

 The Middle East consumer electronics and technology sector amounts to a $37 billion high (2008), according to a study by the Dubai-based subsidiary of GfK-MEMRB Marketing Services.

 The study also predicts that the market will continue riding the wave of growth to hit $39–$40 billion in 2009.
 Mobile and smartphones make up 41 percent of the entire digital consumer market with sales of $10 billion expected in 2008.
 It's followed by desktop and notebook computers at $5 billion and LCD televisions at $4 billion.
 The study also reveals the market structure by channel where, in Iran and the UAE, independent retailers still lead with 60-percent share in volume for product categories such as digital cameras, LCD televisions and mobile phones.
 However, large retailers like Plug-Ins, Emax and Sharaf DG are also making their presence felt by capturing the remaining 40 percent.
 The digital consumer technology sector is expected to see retail sales in excess of $24 billion by the end of 2008.

 Iran’s domestic consumer electronic market, defined as including computing devices, mobile handsets and video audio and gaming products, was estimated at $7.3 billion in 2008 ($8.2 billion in 2010), with 47% market share for computer hardware, 28% Audio/Video and 25% mobile phone (with growing demand for PDAs, smartphones and 3G handsets).
 Business Monitor International (BMI) forecasts that Iran’s demands for domestic consumer electronic devices will reach $10 billion by 2013 and $16 billion by 2016.

-Held once a year, ELECOMP is the greatest commercial event in Iran’s market of electronics and computer products and services.
+ELECOMP is an annual commercial event in Iran’s market of electronics and computer products and services.